operator-framework/operator-sdk/website/content/en/docs/cli/ansible-helm/operator-sdk_scorecard.md

   -h, --help                     help for scorecard
       --kubeconfig string        kubeconfig path
-  -L, --list                     Option to enable listing which tests are run -n, --namespace string         namespace to run the test images in (default "default") -o, --output string            Output format for results.
+  -L, --list                     Option to enable listing which tests are run -n, --namespace string         namespace to run the test images in -o, --output string            Output format for results.
 Valid values: text, json (default "text") -l, --selector string          label selector to determine which tests are run -s, --service-account string   Service account to use for tests (default "default")